 I use the crop tool shortcut a lot!
 Not just to crop photos either.

 The quickest way to straighten a photo is to give it a quick tweak in the crop tool and the quickest way to get to the crop tool from any module in Lightroom is to push the R key on the Lightroom keyboard.

 As with the other shortcut keys, pressing R also closes the crop tool.

 Now here’s a little magic bonus shortcut key…

-With the crop tool open press X to change the orientation of your crop.
+With the crop tool open press X to change the orientation of your crop from portrait to landscape or vice versa.
 Easy!